jpmens/mqtt-osx-notifier/README.md

 You can specify any number of topics in the `[topics]` section; the key name is ignored.

-`mqtt-osx-notifier` connect to the specified MQTT broker and subscribes to the list of topics.
-For each message received on a topic, `mqtt-prowl` will notify your OSX.
+`mqtt-osx-notifier` connects to the specified MQTT broker and subscribes to the list of topics.
+For each message received on a topic, `mqtt-osx-notifier` will notify your OSX desktop.

 Publish a test message to your broker, specifying one of the topics `mqtt-osx-notifier` is subscribed to: